Invoice numbering: how to set up a system that satisfies HMRC

 Can you reset the number each year?

 Yes.
-Resetting your sequence to 001 on 1 January (or 6 April for the tax year) is perfectly acceptable as long as you include the year in the number format.
-So INV-2025-047 followed by INV-2026-001 is fine.
-Without the year, skipping from 047 to 001 would look like a gap, which HMRC could question.
+Resetting your sequence to 001 on 1 January (or 6 April for the tax year) is acceptable if the year is included in the number format.
+So, INV-2025-047 followed by INV-2026-001 is fine.
+Without the year, jumping from 047 to 001 would seem like a gap, which HMRC might question.

 Can you run multiple invoice sequences?

-HMRC allows you to run more than one sequential series at the same time, provided each series is internally sequential.
-For example, a tradesperson who handles both domestic and commercial work might use DOM-2026-001 for domestic jobs and COM-2026-001 for commercial ones.
+HMRC permits running multiple sequential series at the same time, provided each series is internally sequential.
+For instance, a tradesperson doing both domestic and commercial work might use DOM-2026-001 for domestic jobs and COM-2026-001 for commercial ones.
 This is fine as long as neither series has unexplained gaps.

 What about credit notes and quotes?

-Keep separate sequences for different document types.
-A common convention:
+Maintain separate sequences for different document types.
+A typical method:

 - INV-2026-001 for invoices